 Above, you can find a few links to work that has been published online and in print.
 Most recently her story, Certain Fires, was a recipient of the 2017 Boulevard Magazine short fiction contest for emerging writers.
-She also enjoys writing creative nonfiction, and has been published in Vice, Vox, Allure, Tricycle Magazine, and Weird Sister.
+She also enjoys writing creative nonfiction, and has been published in Vice, Vox, Allure, Tricycle Magazine, Hobart, and Weird Sister.

 Anastasia has been the recipient of a residency at The Kimmel Harding Nelson Center and has had to turn down several fellowships for financial reasons.
 She was the runner-up two years in a row for the Joyce Carol Oates Short Story Prize.
 She has been interviewed on the radio twice.
 She is working on a book.

 You can reach Anastasia at email@example.com.
 Any literary inquiries should utilize the same email address.